 Before You Take Your At-Home Sleep Apnea Test

-Once your doctor decides that you qualify for a home sleep study, you can take several measures to help make the study successful.
+Once your doctor decides that you qualify for a home sleep study, you can take several measures to help make the study successful, including:

-- Avoid alcoholic beverages and caffeinated drinks before going to sleep.
+- Avoiding alcoholic beverages and caffeinated drinks before going to sleep

-- Don’t take a nap on the day of the test.
+- Not taking a nap on the day of the test

-- Avoid using hair gels or lotions the day of your test, so the leads and sensors can better attach to your body.
+- Avoiding the use of hair gels or lotions the day of your test, so the leads and sensors can better attach to your body

 Be sure to reach out to your doctor with any questions or concerns you may have.